Skip to content

 Chicken

-Chicken breast is a very good source of lean protein as well as selenium, phosphorus, vitamin B6, and niacin.
-Vitamin B6 is a key nutrient for maintaining hormone balance as it supports healthy progesterone production and aids the liver in metabolizing estrogen.
-Selenium helps your thyroid to work normally.
-Normal thyroid function helps with energy, weight and keeps everything in your body working at the right pace.
+Chicken breast is a very good source of lean protein, selenium, phosphorus, vitamin B6, and niacin.
+Vitamin B6 is a key nutrient for maintaining hormone balance, as it supports healthy progesterone production and aids the liver in metabolizing estrogen.
+Selenium helps your thyroid work normally.
+Normal thyroid function helps with energy and weight and keeps everything in your body working at the right pace.

 Turkey

 Turkey meat is naturally lean and an excellent source of protein for building lean muscle.
-It is an excellent source of protein as well as vitamins B1, B2, B3, B6, and B12.
+It is also an excellent source of vitamins B1, B2, B3, B6, and B12.
 It is also a good source of the minerals selenium, zinc, and phosphorus.
-Vitamin B6 and selenium have the above mentioned hormone-balancing effects.
+Vitamin B6 and selenium have the above-mentioned hormone-balancing effects.
 B12 is also involved in healthy liver metabolism of estrogen.

 Fish

-Fish provides easily-digested and assimilated lean protein and healthy fats.
+Fish provides easily digested and assimilated lean protein and healthy fats.
 As mentioned above, we have trashed the oceans that our fish live in.
 As a result, many are overly high in pollutants like PCBs and mercury.
-Aim to eat smaller fish that have less bioaccumulation of pollutants.
+Aim to eat smaller fish that have less bioaccumulation of contaminants.
 Mackerel, herring, and sardines are good choices for healthy fats and protein.
-As mentioned above, Omega 3’s have hormone-balancing effects.
-They reduce inflammation, which in turn can reduce insulin and help with hormone balance.
+As mentioned above, omega-3 fatty acids have hormone-balancing effects.
+They reduce inflammation, which can decrease insulin and help with hormone balance.

 Eggs

-While they’re not the most protein-dense food going, they do provide a reasonable amount of protein, along with healthy fats and numerous vitamins and minerals like zinc.
-Zinc helps with insulin-sensitivity and in turn will help lower insulin production, which has hormone-balancing and weight management benefits.
+While they’re not the most protein-dense food, they do provide a reasonable amount of protein, along with healthy fats and numerous vitamins and minerals like zinc.
+Zinc helps with insulin sensitivity and, in turn, helps lower insulin production, which has hormone-balancing and weight management benefits.

 Nuts and Seeds